The Hidden Dangers of Belly Fat

 I know the word “fasting” has a bad reputation.
-Before you write this off, let me clear the air: mini-fasting is FAR different from starving yourself.
+Before you write this off, let me clear the air: intermittent fasting is FAR different from starving yourself.

-But what’s different about this is, during these mini-fasts, I recommend you drink cups of bone broth throughout the day.
+But what’s different about this is, during intermittent fasting, I recommend you drink cups of bone broth throughout the day.
 Which means, you don’t miss out on nutrients on your fast days, AND you won’t be hungry.

 That way, it doesn’t even feel like you’re fasting or like you’re on a diet.
 Which is why it’s so easy to keep off the pounds and make a healthy lifestyle change once and for all!

-Hundreds of women (and counting!) are dropping the pounds with the Bone Broth Diet and mini-fasting and saying sayonara to belly fat for good:
+Hundreds of women (and counting!) are dropping the pounds with the Bone Broth Diet and intermittent fasting and saying sayonara to belly fat for good: